MilesGreen7/Autocorrector/README.md

 ## How to Play

-Run this code snippet in the terminal which will launch the program in your browser
+Run this code snippet in your terminal which will launch the program in your browser

 ```
 python cats_gui.py